leanupjs/leanup/docs/index.md

 ## What makes the difference

-> <cite>Stop the transitive knowledge.</cite>
+> ⛔ <cite style="color: red"> Stop the proprietary and transitive knowledge.</cite>

-We use the minimal configuration and build no overhead stuff on top of the popular tools and make every native command transparent.
+> 📑 <cite style="color: black"> We use the minimal configuration and build no overhead stuff on top of the popular tools and make every native command transparent.</cite>

+> 🤸‍♂️ <cite style="color: blue">We are fast and flexible because we have chosen the minimally sensible tool composition and decoupled it in separately serviceable modules.</cite>

 ## Principles